UKHomeOffice/callisto-timecard-restapi/docs/commands.md

 This command causes a new `TimeEntry` to be created

 ### inputs
+- ownerId - mandatory - the identifier for the person who owns the TimeEntry
 - TenantId    - mandatory -  the tenant that holds the `TimeEntry`
 - TimeEntry - mandatory - the [TimeEntry](./payload.md#timeentry) that is to be created